xinglin/fast-reports/README.md

-FAST
+FAST - Fair Assignment of Storage Tenants for Clouds
 ====

-FAST stands for Fair Assignment of Storage Tenants.
 We are building a cloud storage system which provides better performance predictability, based on Ceph.
 Stay tuned.